eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Text

-This attribute specifies a partition and a topic expression, separated by a single '.', that are used to determine if a given partition and topic will be ignored or not.
+This attribute specifies a partition and a topic expression, separated by a single '.', which are used to determine if a given partition and topic will be ignored or not.
 The expressions may use the usual wildcards '\*' and '?'.
-Cyclone DDS will consider an wildcard DCPS partition to match an expression iff there exists a string that satisfies both expressions.
+Cyclone DDS will consider a wildcard DCPS partition to match an expression if a string that satisfies both expressions exists.

 The default value is: "".